Fernando-LRz/movies-app/README.md

 ```

 ## Configuration
-An api key from TheMovieDB is required and must be set in the movieDB.tsx file, located at: src/api.
+An API key from TheMovieDB is required and must be added to a .env file.
+There is a sample .env file in the project.

 ## Run the app
 ```bash